sepulworld/tfsoa/README.md

 # Terraform State of Awareness (TFSOA)

-A dashboard that helps centralize and monitor disparate [Terraform remote states](https://www.terraform.io/docs/state/).
+A dashboard that helps centralize and monitor disparate [Terraform states](https://www.terraform.io/docs/state/).

 <img alt="TFSOA Screenshot" src="https://cloud.githubusercontent.com/assets/26415029/23921750/033ff2b2-08bd-11e7-9d78-632edc2c243b.png">

-TFSOA accepts pushes of remote Terraform states in a local database.
+TFSOA accepts pushes of Terraform states and digraph output.

+* Versioned backups of state
+* Generate graph visual from digraph
+* Dashboard to track useful state information

-The Terraform version, JSON serial, JSON version and entire state are saved.
+The Terraform version, JSON serial, JSON version and entire state are serialized saved.
 TFSOA uses this information across a multitude of states to present a single dashboard interface to view statistics on all Terraform states.